yadayadajaychan/zwc/specification.md

 ## Payload

 The actual data being hidden by the user is encoded in the payload.
 Each byte will require 4 zero-width characters to encode it.
-E.g. 0b10110100 -> 2 3 1 0 -> U+200D U+2060 U+200C U+200B.
-The payload is separated from the header and
-checksum by the delim character.
+The payload is separated from the header and checksum by the delim character.

 If Reed-Solomon ECC is specified, the data is encoded with ECC before being converted to zero-width characters.